lindosystems/lindoapi-lua/README.md

 ## Examples

-In addition to the lindoapi-lua binding for the LINDO API, there are several illustrative examples that showcase the versatility and utility of using Lua for mathematical optimization tasks.
+lindoapi-lua binding for the LINDO API has several illustrative examples that showcase the versatility and utility of using Lua for mathematical optimization tasks.

 - The "ex_mps" example mimics the functionality of the "runlindo" command, demonstrating how Lua can be used to interface with the LINDO API for solving optimization problems encoded in the MPS or other portable file formats.
 - The "ex_sets" example highlights the ability to add arbitrary Special Ordered Sets (SOS) constraints to a model, showcasing Lua's flexibility in manipulating and customizing optimization models.